Dirkles68/Dirkles68.github.io/_posts/2020-11-29-forty-five.md

 The final project from the [freecodecamp.org](https://www.freecodecamp.org/) Responsive Web Design Certification was to create a personal portfolio page.
 I finished that as well.
 You can find that one [here](https://codepen.io/dirkles68/full/oNLOzaV).
 I actually had fun making this last one.
 It was very informative and helped me understand a little further how to use grids in CSS.

-I have not moved on to JavaScript on freecodecamp.org.
+I have now moved on to JavaScript on freecodecamp.
 I will provide updates to that as needed.

 Dirkles, out.